cgytrus/CatsAreOnline/README.md

 2. Put the missing DLLs into CatsAreOnline/libs (for a more detailed explanation, follow the [Plugin development](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/1_setup.html) guide on the BepInEx wiki starting from Gathering DLL dependencies)

 ## TODO
 *Entries ending with a question mark is stuff i may or may not do later*
 - sync cat features (tail, face etc.)?
 - server list?
 - permission system?
+- show speedrun time of a player if they're speedrunning
 - fix a bug where the ice sprite doesn't go away sometimes???? huh??